freshSauce/TelegramWordle/README.md

 - /newgame - Used to create a new game.
 In case that user already started a game, a message will be sent.
 - /guess <word> - Used to make a guess.
 If user doesn't provide a valid word a message will be sent.
+- /giveup - Used to finish a game.

 And that's it! you now know how to use the bot:).